 Who Needs a Work Visa?

-Any foreign national planning to be legally employed in a Chinese or foreign company/business within Mainland China must have a Work Visa.
+Any foreign national planning to be legally employed in a Chinese or foreign company/business within Chinese Mainland must have a Work Visa.

 Note that foreign employees in China can only work in the designated company and location described in the application for their Work Visa and Residence Permit and are not allowed to do part-time work elsewhere during the duration of their employment and stay in China.
 Also note that 18–60 years old is the employable age range in China.